 For more information on the different types of fire extinguishers, watch this video:

 If you have a fire in your oven and you need the help of a fire extinguisher, rest easy knowing that you can use one and not completely ruin your oven and it can be cleaned.
 Just make sure you have the proper fire extinguisher in your home to take care of an oven fire if one occurs.
-The best type to have is one that is Class ABC or Class K if you are cooking with oils.

 Preventing oven fires is simple, keep your oven clean and keep an eye on extra greasy or oily foods that you are cooking.